TheBevyFlock/bevy_cli/CONTRIBUTING.md

 [`rust-toolchain.toml`]: rust-toolchain.toml
 [Rustup]: https://rustup.rs

+## Dependencies

+When adding new dependencies, please disable default features.
+This allows us to minimize the compile time and binary size of the CLI.
+Everything to reduce the CI time of Bevy projects counts!

 ## Other Resources

 Please familiarize yourself with [Bevy's Code of Conduct], which applies to this project as well.
 Additionally, take a look at [Bevy's Contributing Guide], as many of the engine's procedures transfer to the CLI.